 - The need to take account of the Roads Service role in the delivery of the Dumfries and Galloway Climate Emergency Declaration.

 - The need for improved communications with stakeholders.

 A Roads Service Improvement Action Plan was presented and agreed at Full Council on 9 February 2021 to implement improvements to address these areas for change.
 The plan consists of 46 recommendations to be delivered across 5 themes:

 An additional £2.4 million of revenue funding as part of a three year programme of investment in the road network to assist in dealing with the backlog of road maintenance repairs was agreed at Full Council on 4 March 2021.

-The 'Roads Recovery' funding will to deal with carriageway defects in our towns and villages and carry out drainage matters in the more rural locations This work will be carried out by appropriate subcontractors supporting the service workforce and complimenting the road defect repairs undertaken by Roads Service as part of the existing annual revenue budget.
+The 'Roads Recovery' funding will deal with carriageway defects in our towns and villages and carry out drainage matters in the more rural locations This work will be carried out by appropriate subcontractors supporting the service workforce and complimenting the road defect repairs undertaken by the Roads Service as part of the existing annual revenue budget.